jpillora/csv-to-influxdb/README.md

   --timestamp-format, -tf  Timestamp format used to parse all timestamp
                            records (default 2006-01-02 15:04:05)
-  --no-auto-create, -n     Disable automatic creation of database --help, -h
+  --no-auto-create, -n     Disable automatic creation of database --attempts, -a           Maximum number of attempts to send data to
+                           influxdb before failing
+  --help, -h
   --version, -v